HUST-EIC-AI-LAB/UCADI/README.md

+#### 2. Model Download & Configuration </br>
-2. Modify the parameters on the configuration file `./config/config.json`</br>
+   Modify the parameters on the configuration file `./config/config.json`</br>
    Args:</br>
          &emsp;&emsp;1). `load_model`: the path of model structure file.</br>
          &emsp;&emsp; eg. `"./download/weight_v1.pth"`</br>
          &emsp;&emsp;2). `train_data_dir`: the path of your own data file(The home directory where the CT image is located).</br>
          &emsp;&emsp; eg. `"./mnt/data/dataset"`</br>
          &emsp;&emsp;3). `train_df_csv`: the path of csv CSV list of training sets.</br>
          &emsp;&emsp; eg. `"./utils/train_clean_data.csv"`</br>
          &emsp;&emsp;4). `labels_train_df_csv`: the path of CSV list of training sets.</br>
          &emsp;&emsp; eg. `"./utils/train_clean_data.csv"`</br>
          &emsp;&emsp;5). `use_cuda`: use cuda to train or not.</br>
          &emsp;&emsp;6). `epoch`: epoch of local training.
 (We recommend using the same training epoch on subdevices, eg. epoch=5)</br>
          &emsp;&emsp;7). `num_workers`: dataloader will creat `num_workers` subThread to load data. </br>
          &emsp;&emsp;8). `lr`: We recommed using the small learning rate in the training, eg 1e-3.
 With SGD optimizer.</br>
          &emsp;&emsp;9). `momentum`: default: 0.9.

+#### 3. Train Locally </br>
-3. run `python train.py`</br>
+   run `python train.py`</br>
-   **TODO:**</br>

-   For convenient, we've integrated all process needed at client side into this file:
+   **Notice:**</br>

+#### 4. Upload Parameters
+   To make things easier, we've integrated all processes ont the client side, including training and uploading, into one single file(`python train.py`):

-   ​	After the process of uploading a local training is completed, the client can continuously ask sever for the new model after the server completes the merge.
-If the server completes the merge operation, it will be sent to the client.
-At this time, the client starts the next round of local training ; If the sever has not completed the merge, the client can not get anything from the server, and will send a request again at a certain time.
+   ​  After the process of uploading a local training is completed, the client will constantly ask the sever for the newest merged model.
+If the server completes the merge operation, the new model will be sent to the client.
+After receiving the new model, the client starts the next round of local training ; If the sever has not completed the merg and the client did not get anything from the server, it will send a request again after a certain time.

    ​  Start training on you local device with local data.
-Then, the updated model will be saved to `./checkpoint` after each epoch training finished.
-When the whole training process finished, the process will send the difference between initial model and updated model to server.
-For other clients, they have no way to get the local data on this client device, and even they can not understand the meaning of Parameter difference, because these parameters are not really meaningful in a way.
+The updated model will be saved to `./checkpoint` after each epoch training is finished.
+When the whole training process is finished, the process will send the difference between the initial model and the updated model to the server.
+For other clients, there is no way for them to get the local data on this client device, and even they can not understand the meaning of Parameter difference, because these parameters are not really meaningful in a way.
 So that, client privacy will be protected.</br>

-   Notice: If there is a connection problem on the upload, you could finish it yourself. look at the name of model difference file in `./checkpoint`, we call its path as file_path. try to execute `python upload.py file_path` to finish uploading.
+   Notice: If there is a connection problem on the upload, you could finish it yourself.
+         look at the name of model difference file in `./checkpoint`, we call its path as file_path. try to execute `python upload.py file_path` to finish uploading.

-### 3.2 Server: On server machine
+### 3.2 Server: on server machines

+#### 1. Execute server program
-1. run `python server_main.py`
+run `python server_main.py`

-## 4. How to upload and download parameters
+## 4. More about downloaded & uploaded parameters

-The parameters actually are the "gradient difference", but **not the image data** or something other:
+The parameters uploaded to the central server in the process are actually the "gradient difference",  **not the image data** or anything else:

-+ First the client download the model ***θ*** (which mainly refers to the model parameters) from the server.
++ First a client downloads the model ***θ*** (which refers to the model parameters) from the server.

-+ Client train the model locally, use their own data, and the distributed model ***θ***.
++ The client trains the model locally by their own data and the distributed model ***θ***.

-+ After training finished,  client will have a newly trained model ***θ'***, then, the client upload the ***(θ‘ - θ)*** to the server, which is also called "gradient difference" in deep learning process.
++ After the training is finished, the client will have a newly trained model ***θ'*** and ***(θ‘ - θ)***, which is also called "gradient difference" in deep learning process, will be uploaded to the server.

-​	So the client don't worry whether their image data will be uploaded to the server, server just need the "gradient difference" rather than the image itself.
+​  Therefore the client won't need to worry about the leakage of their image data, it is the "gradient difference" that is needed by the server rather than the image data.

-We've designed two ways to upload the parameters to the server:
+We've designed two schemes to upload the parameters to the server:

-1. Full Automatically: If all the process run successfully and don't have any errors, the parameter will be uploaded to the server after the training process finished.
+1. ***Full Automatically***: If all the processes run successfully and without any error, the parameters will be uploaded to the server after the training process is finished.

-2. Self-automatically: Otherwise, client could upload the parameters manually, and check if there is newly aggregated parameters distributed by the server.
+2. ***Self-automatically***: Otherwise, client could upload the parameters manually, and check if there are any newly aggregated parameters distributed by the server.

-For fully automatic process, just run `python train.py   ` at client side, we've integrated "register, download, train locally, upload" process in this file, which is convenient.
+For fully automatic process, just run `python train.py   ` on the client side.
+We've integrated "register, download, train locally, upload" process in this file, which is convenient.
 Also, if there's some problems, you can execute these four process separately.